 3. When was the last time college taught proper 2D Drawing etiquette?

 I have mentioned this to some of our customers and generally, get a good laugh out of them.
-It’s no secret that those coming out of college don’t know how to properly create GD&T, supply the correct information to manufacturing and let alone even read the 2D Drawing.
-I am in my mid 20’s and 2D Drawings make absolutely no sense to me.
+It’s no secret that those coming out of college don’t know how to properly create GD&T, supply the correct manufacturing information and let alone even read the 2D Drawing.
+I am in my mid 20’s and traditional 2D Drawings make absolutely no sense to me.
 Moving away from 2D is just where the workforce wants to go naturally due to this problem.

 With tools like SOLIDWORKS CAM being included with every seat of SOLIDWORKS manufacturing is not more reliant upon using the model than before.
 Using the 3D model for manufacturing has many benefits which are why our customers recreate them if need be.
 Why is this even a thing?
-We design in 3D, why detail a drawing and then have your manufacturer recreate it?
+We design models in 3D, why detail a drawing and then have your manufacturer recreate it?
 It just seems like a lot of wasted time on both ends.
 I understand protecting Intellectual Property but sending a full specification drawing for the manufacturer to build your part is no different than sending the model.
 They just recreate the model anyway.

 5. Misinterpretation of 2D Drawing